stsurya/Docker/Day-1/Docker.md

 ### Advanatage of Docker:

-- No pre-allocation of RAM
+- No pre-allocation of RAM.
 - Continues Integration (CI) Efficiency -> Docker enables you to build a container image and use that same image across every step of the deployment process.
-- Less cost
+- Less cost.
-- It is light in weight
+- It is light in weight.
-- It can re-use the image
+- It can re-use the image.
 - It can run on physical H/W, Virtual H/W, or on cloud.
 - It took very little time to create a container.

 ### Disadvanatges of Docker:

-- Docker is not a good solution for applications that require rich GUI
+- Docker is not a good solution for applications that require rich GUI.
-- Difficult to manage large amounts of containers
+- Difficult to manage large amounts of containers.
 - Docker does not provide cross-platform compatibility means if an application is designed to run in a docker container on Windows, then it can`t run on Linux or vice-versa
-- No solutions for Data recovery and backup
+- No solutions for Data recovery and backup.
 - Docker is suitable when the development OS and testing OS are the same.

 ## Why to use Docker ?